 The Prince of Wales Museum Mumbai is basically known as ‘Chhatrapati Shivaji Maharaj Vastu Sangrahalaya’.
 The museum was founded in the early 20th century.
 It is known to all as a heritage destination of Mumbai due to its fabulous structure.
-It is one of the great museums in the whole country that is famous for sculptures, artifacts and several ancient artworks.
-The renovation project in the year 2008 completed that consisted of Hindu artworks such as Lord Krishna artwork, textile artwork and traditional artwork of Indian costumes.
+It is one of the great museums in the whole country that is famous for sculptures, artifacts, and several ancient artworks.
+The renovation project in the year 2008 completed consisted of Hindu artworks such as Lord Krishna artwork, textile artwork, and traditional artwork of Indian costumes.
 The museum also holds many lectures and exhibitions on various topics within the museum.
-This museum was actually a military hospital developed to be used as children’s welfare exhibitions.
+This museum was actually a military hospital developed to be used as a children’s welfare exhibition.
 Travelers from all over the world come here to explore the ancient arts and crafts preserved inside the museum.

 History of Prince of Wales Museum Mumbai

 Edward VIII was the price of Wales and the museum was dedicated to him when he made a visit to Mumbai.
 The idea to build it as a museum was initiated in the year 1904.
 The Prince of Wales laid its foundation in 1905.
 The ‘crescent site’ or a strip of land was granted to the museum by the govt. of Mumbai Presidency.
 George Willet was the architect to design it and created it in 1915 and was then open to the public.